reactive/data-client/docs/getting-started/usage.md

 <!--END_DOCUSAURUS_CODE_TABS-->

 Be sure to add all the properties you expect and mark them as readonly.
-[Mutation is considered harmful.](../guides/immutability.md)

 Also be sure to provide the `pk()` function and `static urlRoot` string.